Rahmatganj MFS: The First Division era (1965–1993)

 Manjur Murshid Gauss (left) of Rahmatganj MFS and Pratul Hashimuddin (right) of EPIDC during a First Division League game in 1968.

 In 1965, the club entered the First Division under the captaincy of QM Rafique Dipu.
 On May 17, they began their top-tier journey with a 0–7 defeat to defending champions Victoria SC.
 The club finished their inaugural season in the First Division in tenth place.
 They consistently finished in fifth place for three consecutive seasons, from 1966 to 1968.
 Notable players who played for the club during this time included Sultan Ahmed, Mohammed Kaikobad, Golam Sarwar Tipu, Manjur Murshid Gauss, Shajahan Alam, and Scooter Gafoor, among others.
 The club first participated in the Aga Khan Gold Cup in 1966 under the captaincy of Shajahan Alam.
 During the tournament, the club defeated the West Pakistan Government Press but suffered a defeat to Ceylon, which ultimately prevented them from reaching the round-robin league of the tournament.
 The club finished in fourth and fifth places in 1969 and 1970, respectively.

 Following the Independence of Bangladesh, the club was coached by Noor Hossain, a physical education teacher at Jagannath College.
-In 1973, Rahmatganj participated in the Bordoloi Trophy held in Guwahati, India.
+The club finished in third-place in the 1973 season, the first completed season since the country's liberation.
+In 1974, Rahmatganj participated in the Bordoloi Trophy held in Guwahati, India.
 The team included club captain Sultan Ahmed and several guest players from different local clubs, such as Nowsheruzzaman, Sharifuzzaman, Enayetur Rahman and Zakaria Pintoo.
-The club finished in third-place in the 1973 season, the first completed season since the country's liberation.
+(Note: Although certain secondary sources indicate that Rahmatganj participated in the tournament in 1973, primary sources confirm that the participation occurred in 1974.)
 In 1977, the club enjoyed one of the most successful seasons in its history, finishing as runners-up behind Dhaka Abahani in both the league and the Liberation Cup.
 In the first leg of the league's title-deciding game, Rahmatganj earned a 0–0 draw with Abahani.
 However, in the return game held on 22 September, the club, down to ten men after Salahuddin Kala was sent off, suffered a 1–3 defeat, despite Hassan Ahmedul Haque giving them the lead.

 In 1978, Wazed Gazi took over the club's head coach duties from Noor Hossain and served until 1983.
 During this time, the club finished third in the league in both 1982 and 1984, the latter under coach Abdur Rahim.
 Rahim remained at the post until 1986, after which the club would enjoy regular mid-table finishes.
 In 1992, they finished fifth in the league, which qualified them, along with that season's top ten teams, to become founding members of the newly introduced top-tier league the following year, the Premier Division.